LLNL/RAJA/docs/sphinx/tutorial.rst

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 132-134

-A C++ version of matrix multiplication takes the following form.
+a C++ version of matrix multiplcation takes the form of

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 161-171

+With minimal effort we can start introducing RAJA into the algorithm.
-In order to bypass the need for macros RAJA introduces the ``RAJA::View`` which simplifies multi-dimensional indexing (for more info see :ref:`ref-view`).
+First we can relive the need of macros by making use of ``RAJA::View``, which simplifies multi-dimensional indexing (for more info see :ref:`ref-view`).

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 180-182

-With minimal effort we can convert the outermost loop into a ``RAJA::forall`` loop.
+Second we can convert the outermost loop into a ``RAJA::forall`` loop

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 192-205

+resulting in code that can be paired with different execution policies.
 In the case the user will not offload to a device ``RAJA::forall`` loops may be nested.

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 212-226

-As general purpose nested loop, RAJA introduces the ``RAJA::forallN`` loop which collapses a finite number of nested loops.
-This variant of the nested loop may be used with any execution policy.
-Basic usage of the ``RAJA::forallN`` loop requires a ``RAJA::NestedPolicy<>`` and a ``RAJA::ExecList<>``, which encapsulate how each loop of the should be traversed.
+As a generalization of nested loops, RAJA introduces the ``RAJA::forallN`` loop which collapses a finite number of nested loops.
+Basic usage of ``RAJA::forallN`` requires an execution list ``RAJA::ExecList<>`` for the ``RAJA::NestedPolicy<>`` (for more info see :ref:`ref-nested`) .
+Each execution policy encapsulates how each loop should be traversed.
+In the following example we pair the outerloop with an OpenMP policy and the inner loop with a sequential policy.

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 254-264

+A full working version ``example-matrix-multiply.cpp`` may be found in the example folder.

 -------------
 Jacobi Method
 -------------
-In this example we solve the following boundary value equation
+Branching out to scientific computing we consider solving the following boundary value problem

 .. math::